gardener/landscapercli/docs/reference/landscaper-cli_components-cli_oci_tags.md

 ```
       --allow-plain-http         allows the fallback to http if the oci registry does not support https
       --cc-config string         path to the local concourse config file
-  -h, --help                     help for push
+  -h, --help                     help for tags
       --registry-config string   path to the dockerconfig.json with the oci registry authentication information
-      --repo-ctx string          repository context url for component to upload.
-The repository url will be automatically added to the repository contexts.
-  -t, --tag stringArray          set additional tags on the oci artifact
 ```

 ### Options inherited from parent commands